mui/mui-x/docs/data/data-grid/server-side-data/lazy-loading.md

 ## Infinite loading

 Infinite loading mode is enabled when the row count is unknown (either `-1` or `undefined`).
 A new page is loaded when the scroll reaches the bottom of the viewport area.

 You can use the `scrollEndThreshold` prop to change the area that triggers new requests.

 The demo below shows how infinite loading mode works.
 Page size is set to `15` and the mock server is configured to return a total of 100 rows.
 When the response contains no new rows, the Grid stops requesting new data.

 {{"demo": "ServerSideLazyLoadingInfinite.js", "bg": "inline"}}

 ## Updating the loading mode

-The grid changes the loading mode dynamically if the total row count gets updated in any of the three ways described above.
+The Grid changes the loading mode dynamically if the total row count gets updated by changing the `rowCount` prop, returning different `rowCount` in `GridGetRowsResponse` or via `setRowCount()` API.

 Based on the previous and the new value for the total row count, the following scenarios are possible: